 Understanding assert path format

 Using asserts is a lot easier than it may seem the first time.
 All assert path values and operators are predefined and can be selected from the dropdown menus.
 All you have to do is pick them according to your needs and fill in the expected result.
 We are going to break down two of our many asserts to explain each part of it.
-Note, that even though assertions can be set up on any test, they will be executed only if the test is set to “performance test” mode.

 - Data source: machine